LibreCAD/docs/guides/cmdline.rst

    close

 .. tip::
-   In addition to the comma separated coordinates`, :ref:`relative* coordinates<coordinates> can also be entered using the numeric keypad using the format *X..Y*, i.e. typing *10..20* is equivalent to *@10,20*.
+   In addition to the comma separated coordinates, :ref:`relative* coordinates<coordinates>` can also be entered using the numeric keypad using the format *X..Y*, i.e. typing *10..20* is equivalent to *@10,20*.
 Using the two decimals is faster than typing the comma.

    The *Keycode Mode* permits the use of **two letter** commands and eliminates the need to press [Enter] after typing the command.